croningp/Arduino-CommandHandler/README.md

 The library can:
 - Attach callback functions to received command
+- Relay the remaining of a command to attached callback functions (typically another CommandHandler)
 - Parse a command char by char
 - Parse a string command
 - Receive commands through the serial port
-- Both read multiple arguments
+- Read multiple arguments
-- Both read all primary data types
+- Read all primary data types

 We expect to support soon:
-- Forging of string packet with multiple argument of different primary type
+- Forging of string packet with multiple arguments of different primary type

 #### Main difference with [SerialCommand](https://github.com/kroimon/Arduino-SerialCommand) and [CmdMessenger](https://github.com/thijse/Arduino-CmdMessenger)